reedchen19/cura-makergear-m3-id/README.md

 # cura-makergear-m3-id
 Cura machine settings and extruder profiles for the MakerGear M3-ID.
-Start and end gcode is for IDEX (Independent Dual Extrusion) only
+Start and end gcode is for IDEX (Independent Dual Extrusion) only.

-Use start-gcode instead of simple-start-gcode. simple-start-gcode results in worse prints
+Use start-gcode instead of simple-start-gcode. simple-start-gcode results in worse prints.

 ### Printer Settings
 * X = 180 mm